sathvikchathurvedib-del/amfoss-tasks/README.md

 ## INTODUCTION

 Myself Sathvik Chathurvedi , I am a first-year BTech Computer Science Engineering student at Amrita Vishwa Vidyapeetham, Amritapuri campus.
-I does not have any basic idea in coding in my previous classes and my preferred language is Python.
+I does not have any basic idea in coding in my previous classes so i am begginer in coding and programming.
 My hobbies include mostly watching and playing cricket ,Also i am really commited on putting the hardwork and give my best on every work i take on.

 ## **Why should we choose you?**